chadmcallister/bigspring-hugo-startup-theme/exampleSite/content/pricing/_index.md

 ---
 #### Pricing designed to accelerate growth!

-Our pricing concept is designed to ensure maximum success for your marketplace.
+Our pricing concept is designed to encourage growth and ensure maximum success for your marketplace.
 We understand that many factors go into creating a viable marketplace.
-The more active and engage participants are, the more value is added to all other participants.
+The more active and engage participants are in a marketplace, the more value is added to all other participants.
 Success in a marketplace has an exponential value.

 Therefore, we are looking for strategic relationships to offer our software platform with limited upfront costs so you can dedicate normal capital requirements towards expanding and growing your marketplace quickly and successfully.
 In exchange, we can structure success-based fees on the premise that our proven platform will provide faster and greater value to all.\\n